gov-cy/dsf-email-templates/README.md

 | Yahoo Mail | 100%    |  80%   | 80%  |
 | Other      | 100%    |  89%   | 89%  |

+Though the project is not intended to be used for production purposes and does provide any guaranties, your welcome to try it.

+> [!WARNING]
+> The project allows you to input un-escaped HTML in your emails, so use it with care.

 ## Features

 `DSF-email-templates` can: